top of page

 ONGOING RESEARCH

-DIVERSITY IN THE WORKPLACE
+DIVERSITY IN THE AMERICAN WORKPLACE

 This research incorporates scholarship from the fields of the sociology of emotions, critical race theory and the sociology of law to examine workplace diversity, cross racial employee interactions, and the subtle and hidden rules of advancement that define social interractions in the workplace, and their effects on career development and advancement.